jkzhang2019/cldup/README.md

 # cldup
+CLean up DUPlicated files
+* **Efficient:**  Using database maintained increasingly.
+* **Reliable:**  MD5 compared before reporting/removing duplicated file.

-CLean up DUPlicated files: A bash CML script that finds out/cleans up duplicated files.
+cldup is a bash CML script that finds out/cleans up duplicated files.
 It creates a database of all the files, and identifies duplicated files base on the pre-scanned database.

 Using Steps